SarvarKh/ielts_planner/README.md

 - A user can sign up and log in using his email and password.
 - A user can add his measurements
 - A user can track his progress on the app monthly or daily through the track.it or progress pages.
+- A user can compare their actual progress against planned one to acheive desired score.
 - A user can see a summary of his measurements.

 ## Built With